seanmerron/Retirement-Roadmap/README.md

   - You can use the Mint "Split Transaction" feature on your ATM withdrawal after it's posted to track cash usage throughout the month.

 Kids
 - Kids are great and there are people that want more and more and that is awesome but kids are expensive.
-I really don't want to discourage people from having kids but it's neccessary to talk about their financial needs.
+I really don't want to discourage people from having kids but it's necessary to talk about their financial needs.
 - It's very important for me to make sure I don't have more kids than I can give enough time/love to and unfortunately money can have an impact on that.
 - Kids have lots of medical expenses, have birth costs, use your PTO for sick days, need more food, entertainment, daycare, diapers, clothes, formula, bigger cars, sports and so on...
 - They can help you save too as a new form of entertainment and definitely change your pre-kids schedule and lifestyle.